About the PTFA

-The PTFA committee and Mrs Saunders decide how to spend PTFA funds.
+The PTFA committee and Mrs Green decide how to spend PTFA funds.
 Common items include computers, playground equipment and smaller purchases such as presents for Father Christmas to distribute.
 We also fund a leavers party for the whole school at Cattle Country Adventure Park every year.

 What sort of fundraising events do we organise at St Andrew’s?

 As a PTFA we organise a range of fundraising events and we would like to thank all the parents, school staff and teachers who have contributed time, energy and enthusiasm over the year and to local businesses who have been generous with their donations.

 None of the fantastic fund raising events and social gatherings would be possible without the enthusiasm and energy of our fantastic PTFA committee: